ginoskler/ginoskler.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student at Washington University in St. Louis in the Data Analytics and Statistics Masters Program at the McKelvey School of Engineering.
-I am advised by [Dr. Ben Wormleighton](https://sites.google.com/view/benw/).
+I am a master's student at Washington University in St. Louis in the Data Analytics and Statistics program at the McKelvey School of Engineering, advised by [Dr. Ben Wormleighton](https://sites.google.com/view/benw/).

 Research Interests
 ======